 Since diseases and insects (especially aphids) like to attack Brussels Sprouts, it’s a good idea to rotate these plants each garden season.

 I hope this post helps you grow and pick your Brussels Sprouts!
-Now go on, it’s time to harvest!
+Now go on, it’s time to harvest and bring them back to the kitchen to make Cheesy Brussels Sprouts!

 Other Gardening Tips You’ll Like: